jacksonroah/stereo-vision/stereo_calibration/README.md

 2. Place it at different known distances to test accuracy
 3. Make multiple measurements and average the results
 4. Try to mark the same physical points in both camera views

-## Understanding Your Error Rates

-You observed that your camera separation error (23%) is higher than your object distance error (10%).
-This is expected because:

-1. **Error Propagation**: Extrinsic calibration errors don't map linearly to distance measurement errors
-2. **Different Measurement Methods**: The baseline is calculated directly from the calibration, while the distance to the object uses triangulation
-3. **Averaging Effect**: When measuring an object, errors in the individual camera points can partially cancel out

-Using multiple checkerboard positions in extrinsic calibration should help reduce your baseline error significantly.

 ## Troubleshooting